Homeowner 101: How to Deep Clean Your Kitchen

 Now scrub the filter with a soft-bristled brush, rinse, and dry with a towel.
 Once the filters are squeaky clean, wipe down the hood using a soapy wet dishrag or a microfiber cloth.
 Dry it with a cloth, and admire the results of your elbow grease.

 Just like greasy vent hoods, backsplashes have a way of collecting leftover cooking grime.
 To give them a thorough cleaning, spray them with an all-purpose cleaner (or wipe with a soapy dish cloth for stainless steel backsplashes).
 Allow the cleaner or soap to sit for 20 to 30 minutes, then wipe with a soft cloth, and dry.

-These tips should get your kitchen in sparkling clean shape in no time—which is good, since “no time” is basically all we have these days!
+These kitchen tips should get your space in sparkling clean shape in no time—which is good, since “no time” is basically all we have these days!